KatarzynaJonczyk/3Dprinter_manual/docs/10.Cleaning the printer/Cleaning the overflow bin.md

 1.Press **UNLOCK OVERFLOW BIN**.

-2.Pull the overflow bin handle and take out the overflow bin.
+2.Pull the <a href="glossary">overflow bin</a> handle and take out the overflow bin.

 > **IMPORTANT!**
 > Electrolock!
 You have 10 seconds to take out the overflow bin.
 Then the electrolock will activate and you will have to press the **UNLOCK OVERFLOW BIN** button again.